metabarcoding/obitools4-doc/content/docs/commands/basics/obiannotate/_index.md

   Adds attribute with seq_length as a key and sequence length as a value.
   {{< /cmd-option >}}
 - {{< cmd-option name="pattern" param="string">}}
-  Adds a pattern attribute containing the pattern, a pattern_match slot indicating the matched sequence, and a pattern_error slot indicating the number difference between the pattern and the match to the sequence.
+  Adds a pattern attribute containing the pattern, a pattern_match attribute indicating the matched sequence, and a pattern_error slot indicating the number difference between the pattern and the match to the sequence.
   {{< /cmd-option >}}
 - {{< cmd-options/pattern-name >}}